What Is the Future of Work?

 The extreme importance of resilience and agility has recently been brought into sharp focus for many companies.
 This has meant that workplace procedures are increasingly prioritized for efficiency, personalization, and flexibility.
 Six of the top trends shaping the future of work are:

-Until recently, the prevailing culture of work had been established by the baby boomer generation and was based upon their generational experiences.
-A trend—and a challenge—in the workplace of the future will be to forecast and understand the changing generational differences in the modern workplace and the unique needs and expectations of a wide range of age groups.
-Modern HR technologies and AI-augmented tools are contributing to solutions for this complex challenge by helping HR leaders gain insight into the unique needs of each generation.
-This means that learning and work preferences can be accounted for—and benefits and wellness options can be customized for the needs of all age groups within the workforce.
+- Multigenerational workforce: Until recently, the prevailing culture of work had been established by the Baby Boomer generation and was based upon their generational experiences.
+A trend – and a challenge – in the workplace of the future will be to forecast and understand the changing generational differences in the modern workplace and the unique needs and expectations of a wide range of age groups.
+Recent workforce shifts have also seen significant movement of employees out of the workforce.
+This has created new opportunities as well as a need for increased development, career planning, talent management, and related initiatives.
+Modern HR technologies and AI-augmented tools are contributing to solutions for these complex challenges by helping leaders gain insight into the unique needs of each generation.
+This means that learning and work preferences can be accounted for – and benefits and wellness options can be customized for the needs of all age groups within the workforce.

-These are just a few examples of the many innovative ways that AI and digital solutions are being used to support employee wellness and engagement:
+As Forbes magazine observed in 2019, “highly engaged teams show 21% greater profitability”.
+These are just a few examples of the many innovative ways that AI and digital solutions are being used to support employees and to improve their engagement, and workplace experience:

 - Wellness recommendation systems that allow companies to create customized care plans that take into account employees’ health, medical history, and previous treatments